MESHGuides are summaries of research relevant to school teachers. They are translations of theory to practice.

 • The fifth (final) column may include examples and case studies which you have access to or which are submitted by users in response to the MESHGuide.

-Remember that this is an organic process and the guides will adapt as new evidence and research emerges and people submit updates.
+Remember that this is an organic process and the Guides will adapt as new evidence and research emerges and people submit updates.
 Suggested updates will normally be decided by you and agreed with the relevant editorial board.

 You will be asked on a regular basis to review the MESHGuide you have created and any changes should be noted in the Google Doc and marked with a distinctive colour.
 You will then be able to inform the web-builder of appropriate changes which will be clear and easily referenced.